fbielejec/fbielejec.github.io/_posts/2023-04-26-attack-on-spread.md

 # <a name="intro"/> Introduction

 In this blog post, I'll discuss a recent security incident at Spread and the steps taken to address it.
-I'll provide an overview of our authentication approach, explain the incident details, outline the actions we took, and discuss future directions.
+I'll provide an overview of our authentication approach, explain the incident details, outline the actions I took, and discuss the future directions.

 # <a name="auth"/> Authentication Approach

 When [designing Spread](https://www.blog.nodrama.io/spread/), I adopted a passwordless approach for user authorization and authentication.
 Spread doesn't store any credentials or passwords.
 Instead, users can choose to authenticate using OAuth 2.0 with Google or any other email.
 In the latter case, Spread sends an email containing a "magic link" with a short-lived token.
 Upon clicking the link, the token is validated, and a longer-lived JWT access token is issued, signed with Spread's RSA key.